 - Research results and/or conclusions must be completed at the time of submission.

 - Proofread your abstract carefully.
-Do NOT rely on computer spell check software only.
-Any abstracts that have significant typographical or grammatical errors, particularly any in the title, may be disqualified.
-If accepted, the original Abstract Form as submitted online will be published “as is” in the September 2021 Supplement to the Journal of the Academy of Nutrition and Dietetics.
+Do not rely on computer spell check software only.
+Any abstracts that have significant typographical or grammatical errors may be disqualified.
+If accepted, the original Abstract Form as submitted online will be published “as is” in the September 2023 Supplement to the Journal of the Academy of Nutrition and Dietetics.
 All abstract authors will be listed in the Journal supplement.

-- Please indicate the appropriate codes and type of abstract.
+- Please indicate the appropriate topic and type of abstract.

 - Submissions must be made by 5:00 p.m.
 (Central) on Thursday, February 16, 2023.
 NO e-mailed or faxed abstracts will be accepted.
 Abstracts that do not comply with these instructions will not be reviewed.